 Financial services firms follow an extensive and onerous process to verify client identity to prevent suspicious transactions.
-They are also required to identify money laundering/terrorist financing risks and have in place risk mitigation measures, including ongoing monitoring of transactions, as well as due diligence processes when dealing with a politically exposed person (PEP)—an individual who is or has been entrusted with a prominent public function, or a relative or known associate of that person, who due to his/her position and influence is more susceptible to being involved in bribery or corruption.
+They are also required to identify money laundering/terrorist financing risks and have in place risk mitigation measures, including ongoing monitoring of transactions.

 Bond Market Transparency and Surveillance

 Timely surveillance, oversight and transparency are important to the integrity of Canada’s debt market.
 They are essential ingredients to investor confidence.
 However, attempts to establish excessive transparency (i.e. the extent to which timely data on prices are visible and understandable to all participants) may deter dealers from committing capital to trading and result in lower liquidity.
 The IIAC believes a balance must be struck between investor needs for increasing price discovery with the liquidity and efficient functioning of markets.
 Finally, the IIAC continues to stress to the Canadian Securities Administrators (CSA) and the Investment Industry Regulatory Organization of Canada (IIROC) that Canada’s approach to debt market surveillance and transparency must be specifically tailored to the uniqueness of Canada’s debt markets.

 The Canadian green bond market is a rapidly expanding sector and is growing in tandem with the global green bond market as the world moves to reduce carbon emissions.